SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: First Use Case: Conversational Movie Recommendation

-\paragraph{Experimentation} Now that we have a set of conversational agents and user simulators, we can start performing simulation-based evaluation these agents.
-To showcase SimLab's basic features, we perform experiments using the BARCOR conversational agent OpenDialKG and the naive user simulator, with each having two versions (1.0 and 2.0).
-These experiments generate synthetic conversations based on a set of information needs, like the one shown in Fig.~\ref{fig:conv-excerpt}.
-Once the experiments are completed, the evaluation results are displayed on the leaderboard page as depicted in Fig.~\ref{fig:leaderboard}.
-The page presents the evaluation results in a tabular format, where each row represents a combination of conversational agent and user simulator.
-The table is sortable based on the different metrics to facilitate the comparison between systems.
-Additionally, the leaderboard page provides an option to download detailed evaluation results as a JSON file, including statistics on the metrics, for further analysis.
+To showcase SimLab's basic features, we upload Docker images of conversational agents (adapted from the iEvaLM repository~\citep{Wang:2023:EMNLP}) and simulators.
+More specifically, we perform experiments using the BARCOR~\citep{Wang:2022:arXiv} OpenDialKG CRS and a naive simulator based on the \texttt{SmolLM2-135M-Instruct} model~\citep{Allal:2025:arXiv} from the Transformers library~\cite{Wolf:2020:EMNLP}, with each having two versions (1.0 and 2.0).
+Synthetic conversations are generated based on a set of information needs.
+These conversations are then evaluated and the results are displayed on the leaderboard page, as depicted in Fig.~\ref{fig:leaderboard}.
+The page presents the results in a tabular format, where each row represents a CRS agent and simulator combination.
+The table is sortable by the different metrics to facilitate systems comparison.
+The leaderboard page also provides an option to download detailed evaluation results as a JSON file, including metric statistics, for further analysis.

-Based on the above experiment, one could investigate research questions such as: How does the response generation prompt of the user simulator affect the ability of the conversational agent to provide successful recommendations?
-Does the modifications applied to BARCOR OpenDialKG 2.0 improve the dialogue capabilities compared to the previous version?
-However, these questions serve only as examples of potential explorations facilitated by SimLab.
-The focus of this paper remains on the platform itself, not on answering these specific research questions.
+This experiment enables the investigation of various research questions such as: How does the simulator's response generation prompt affect the CRS agent's ability to provide successful recommendations?
+Do the modifications applied to BARCOR OpenDialKG 2.0 improve its dialogue capabilities compared to the previous version?
+However, the focus of this paper remains on the platform itself, not on answering these specific research questions.